Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A person who owns land, especially agricultural land.
 **Sentence:** The landowner decided to lease part of the farm to other farmers.
 **Conversation:**
-A – Who owns the land you’re farming on?
+A – Who owns the land you’re farming on
 B – It’s owned by a local landowner who rents it out to us.

 ---